keygenqt/aurora-bot/README.md

 > Subscribe and like ⭐

-Fast, smart, lightweight, client of the Aurora Bot project.
+Fast, smart, easy, fast way to interact with Aurora OS.

 > The application is under development.